ASAP-Related

 What are some of the penalties for non-compliance with the interlock program?

-The ASAP case manager will review the conditions of your probation and ignition interlock requirement with you and require you to sign a participation and interlock agreement.
+The ASAP case manager will review the conditions of your probation and ignition interlock requirement with you and require you to sign a participation and interlock agreement; Spanish version participation and interlock agreement.
 Violations include positive BAC’s on breath tests, failing to submit to a test when required, failing to report to the vendor’s service center for required appointments, tampering with the interlock device, circumvention of the camera, and driving a vehicle not equipped with an interlock device.
 Some of these violations may result in additional criminal charges.
 All violations will be reported to your ASAP case manager resulting in an extension of your interlock requirement and may result in your case being returned to court for non-compliance.

 What are the consequences of circumventing the ignition interlock device?